AdvancingQueerAndTransEquityInScience/AdvancingQueerAndTransEquityInScience.github.io/README.md

 ### Supporting Trans Colleagues

 Some of our members put together [a guide for faculty hoping to better support their trans colleagues.](https://AdvancingQueerAndTransEquityInScience.github.io/HowtoSupportTransColleagues.pdf)

+## Contact

+For more information or to join our efforts email <queer.and.trans.equity.in.science@gmail.com>